PhillipMichaelGilbert2025/PhillipMichaelGilbert2025/README.md

 ## What I'm Up To
 - Deepening my Python skills with Machine Learning, DevOps and web development projects.
--Exploring web dev with Flask and Django- watch this space!

 ## Let's Connect
 I'm Looking for Python-based opportunities or